Days as an au pair can be tough and sometimes there are problems that occur and you just don't know what you can do to avoid or solve them.

 The first step to make sure you have talked about important matters is the contract between you and the host family.
 Both parties should sign it and therewith show an agreement on everything that is stated in it.
 You can find an example of the contract on AuPair.com.

-The new situation, which the Au Pair is in right now, is very unusual and therefore it needs time and space, to settle in.
-A new country, a new culture, new duties and responsibilities , that is much to process and for the host family those aren´t easy circumstances, either.
+The new situation is very unusual and therefore it needs time and space for you to settle in.
+A new country, a new culture, new duties and responsibilities - that is a lot to process and for the host family these circumstances might be new too.

 There are a lot of points that can induce problems:

 - difficulties in language The foreign language competence of the Au Pair is not sufficient, so that communicating is difficult and leads to misunderstandings.

 - Settling-in-period The Au Pair, but also the host family, need time to adjust to the new circumstances.
 The Au Pair has a lot of questions and isn't familiar with the processes yet.

 - cultural adjustment One slowly needs to approach the new culture with its rules and manners, in order to adapt to it step by step